Directory-scoped types are cheaper than global types

 note Has frontmatter with description — searchable, connectable, validatable

-Everything else — adr, source-review, structured-claim, review, index — is a directory-local specialisation of note.
-An ADR is a note that lives in adr/ and has Context/Decision/Consequences sections.
-A related-system review is a note that lives in related-systems/ and has Core Ideas/Comparison/Borrowable Ideas.
-The directory README defines the type; the template provides the structure; validation checks against the directory's expectations.
+Everything else — ADRs, source reviews, structured claims, reviews, indexes — is plausibly a directory-local specialisation of note.
+A specialised type is a note that lives in a specific directory and has a specific section structure.
+The directory's template defines the structure; validation checks against the directory's expectations.

 What moves between directories?

-The orthogonality note argued that a structured-claim works identically in notes/, claw-design/, or anywhere.
+An argument against directory scoping is that it prevents types from being portable.
 But in practice, how many documents actually move between directories?
-ADRs stay in adr/.
-Source reviews stay in sources/.
-Tasks stay in tasks/.
-Related-system reviews stay in related-systems/.
+ADRs stay with their decisions.
+Source reviews stay in the source-review collection.
+Tasks stay in the task tree.
+Related-system reviews stay in the related-systems area.

 The types that genuinely move are text and note — and those are exactly the maturity ladder, not domain types.
 The portable types are the thin global ones.
 The non-portable types are the ones currently paying global cost for no global benefit.